Hiding, hoarding and losing things

 - Consider a hoarding box or drawer where the person can put objects they want to keep safe.

-- If the person becomes anxious about lost items, try to reassure them and support their emotional needs.
+- If the person becomes anxious about lost items, try to reassure them and help them feel better.

 - Consider assistive technology (such as a locator device) to help people find objects.

-- If the person hides food or other perishable goods, check hiding places regularly, and discreetly dispose of any perishable items.
+- If the person hides food or other perishable things, check their ‘hiding places’ regularly, and throw out things that have gone bad.

 There are many devices that can help with everyday living, including hiding, hoarding or losing things.